 This document is a comprehensive summary of the laws passed by the Indiana General Assembly in 2022.
-It includes 177 bills and one joint resolution passed during the Legislative Session completed on March 9, 2022.
-Two bills (HEA 1041 and HEA 1211) were subsequently vetoed by the Governor.
+It includes 177 bills and one joint resolution passed during the Second Regular Legislative Session completed on March 9, 2022; one bill passed during the Second Regular Technical Session that occurred on May 24, 2022; and two bills passed during the First Special Session called by the Governor.